AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 ## Troubleshooting

-The latest version of the target journey is always triggered at runtime.
-It might be different than the version you selected while defining your jump.

 At runtime or in test mode, errors will happen if:
 * the target journey no longer exists
 * the target journey is not in the correct state (Draft, Closed or Stopped)